per-gron/shuriken/src/rs/README.md

 In the Java version of Reactive Streams [`Publisher`](https://github.com/reactive-streams/reactive-streams-jvm/blob/master/api/src/main/java/org/reactivestreams/Publisher.java), [`Subscriber`](https://github.com/reactive-streams/reactive-streams-jvm/blob/master/api/src/main/java/org/reactivestreams/Subscriber.java) and [`Subscription`](https://github.com/reactive-streams/reactive-streams-jvm/blob/master/api/src/main/java/org/reactivestreams/Subscription.java) are Java interfaces.
 Looking at those interfaces, one might expect to find pure virtual `Publisher`, `Subscriber` and `Subscription` classes in rs, but there are no such classes.

 Instead, in rs, Publisher, Subscriber and Subscription are *concepts*, much like iterators in C++.
-An rs Publisher is any C++ type that fulfills [the requirements of the Publisher concept](doc/specification.md#1-publisher-code).
+An rs Publisher is any C++ object of a type that fulfills [the requirements of the Publisher concept](doc/specification.md#1-publisher-code).

 This can be a bit counterintuitive at first.
 For example, the return type of `Just(1)` is not `AnyPublisher<int>`; it is a type that doesn't even have a name (because the type contains the type of a lambda expression).
 The public API of rs does not give a name for the type of `Just(1)`, it only promises that it conforms to the Publisher concept.